ATM: Further advances

 He founded Atalla Corporation (now Utimaco Atalla) in 1972, and commercially launched the "Atalla Box" in 1973.
 The product was released as the Identikey.
 It was a card reader and customer identification system, providing a terminal with plastic card and PIN capabilities.
 The Identikey system consisted of a card reader console, two customer PIN pads, intelligent controller and built-in electronic interface package.
 The device consisted of two keypads, one for the customer and one for the teller.
 It allowed the customer to type in a secret code, which is transformed by the device, using a microprocessor, into another code for the teller.
 During a transaction, the customer's account number was read by the card reader.
 This process replaced manual entry and avoided possible key stroke errors.
 It allowed users to replace traditional customer verification methods such as signature verification and test questions with a secure PIN system.
 The success of the "Atalla Box" led to the wide adoption of hardware security modules in ATMs.
 Its PIN verification process was similar to the later IBM 3624.
 Atalla's HSM products protect 250 million card transactions every day as of 2013, and secure the majority of the world's ATM transactions as of 2014.

-The IBM 2984 was a modern ATM and came into use at Lloyds Bank, High Street, Brentwood, Essex, the UK in December 1972.
+The IBM 2984 was a modern ATM and came into use at Lloyds Bank, High Street, Brentwood, Essex, United Kingdom in December 1972.
 The IBM 2984 was designed at the request of Lloyds Bank.
 The 2984 Cash Issuing Terminal was a true ATM, similar in function to today's machines and named Cashpoint by Lloyds Bank.
-Cashpoint is still a registered trademark of Lloyds Banking Group in the UK but is often used as a generic trademark to refer to ATMs of all UK banks.
+Cashpoint is still a registered trademark of Lloyds Bank plc in the UK but is often used as a generic trademark to refer to ATMs of all UK banks.
 All were online and issued a variable amount which was immediately deducted from the account.
 A small number of 2984s were supplied to a U.S. bank.
 A couple of well known historical models of ATMs include the Atalla Box, IBM 3614, IBM 3624 and 473x series, Diebold 10xx and TABS 9000 series, NCR 1780 and earlier NCR 770 series.

 The first switching system to enable shared automated teller machines between banks went into production operation on 3 February 1979, in Denver, Colorado, in an effort by Colorado National Bank of Denver and Kranzley and Company of Cherry Hill, New Jersey.

 In 2012, a new ATM at Royal Bank of Scotland allowed customers to withdraw cash up to £130 without a card by inputting a six-digit code requested through their smartphones.